-The Resilience and Business Continuity Team co-ordinates the preparation of business continuity and response plans both at a corporate and departmental level.
+The Resilience and Business Continuity Team co-ordinates the preparation of business continuity and response plans both at the corporate, departmental and levels.
 Such plans aim to minimise the likelihood and/or impact of a business interruption by identifying and prioritising critical functions as well as the resource requirements, roles and responsibility requirements in response to allow appropriate planning to take place.